-German 101 is the first semester of the first-year elementary German program, a two-semester program at P.L.N.U.
-The major objective of Elementary German is to develop your "active" abilities in the four main language skills -listening, speaking, reading and writing -- so that upon completion of this one-year study, you should possess sufficient ability in these four areas to converse in a fairly simple conversational manner in the German language, as well as to read simple German prose.
+German 1001 (prior to the fall of 2019 titled German 101) is the first semester of the first-year elementary German program, a two-semester program at P.L.N.U.
+The major objective of Elementary German is to develop your "active" abilities in the four main language skills - listening, speaking, reading and writing - so that upon completion of this one-year study, you should possess sufficient ability in these four areas to converse in a fairly simple conversational manner in the German language, as well as to read simple German prose.
 The greatest emphasis, however, will be placed upon your ability to learn to speak the German language, to the best of your own personal ability, regardless of what experience or skills you bring to the class at the outset.
 The class is designed for your personal skill and development.
-Ultimately, our goal is that you have the language tools to communicate "in German" when you travel to German-speaking countries, and that you are able to read the German language to some competent degree, with the aid, of course, of a dictionary.
+Ultimately, my goal is that you have the language tools communicate "in German" when travel to you German-speaking countries, and that you are able to read the German language to some competent degree, with the aid, of course, of a dictionary.